 A major exhibit and sale of paintings by John Emms (1843–1912) will be mounted by the William Secord Gallery in New York City from February 8 to March 15, 2014.
 This will be the largest and most comprehensive exhibition of Emms’ work and is timed to coincide with this year’s Westminster Dog Show.
 More than fifty paintings of foxhounds, terriers, spaniels, and other sporting breeds are included.
 Foxhunters visiting New York during the MFHA Annual Meeting week are invited to visit the Gallery for a preview of the entire exhibit.

 Born the son of an amateur artist in Norfolk, England, the young Emms moved to London where he apprenticed with the great academic painter, Lord Frederick Leighton.
 Emms soon went on his own, painting images that capture the beauty of English country life.
-An avid foxhunter, Emms maintained studios in London and in the New Forest area of England.To read more, a subscription is needed: Click here to subscribe
+An avid foxhunter, Emms maintained studios in London and in the New Forest area of England.To read more, a subscription is required.
+Log in or click here to subscribe.